mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--predictions_file <string>] [--probabilities_file <string>]
 ```

 An implementation of linear SVM for multiclass classification.
 Given labeled data, a model can be trained and saved for future use; or, a pre-trained model can be used to classify new points.
-[Detailed documentation](#linear_svm_detailed-documentation)
+[Detailed documentation](#linear_svm_detailed-documentation).